apapenheim/apapenheim.github.io/_trc/canada2019.md

 <div class="ytcontainer"><iframe src="https://www.youtube.com/embed/CHly1-6QA_E?rel=0&controls=1&showinfo=0&modestbranding=1" frameborder="0" allowfullscreen class="ytvideo"></iframe></div>

 This video ad, published deep into the writ period (17 October), is the spot the CPC really *needed* to produce.
-A supercut of adoring rally-goers, Scheer puttering around in his campaign bus, and various handshakes, .
+A supercut of adoring rally-goers, Scheer puttering around in his campaign bus, and various handshakes, it puts some meat on the bones of the everyday affordability pitch encapsulated in their slogan.
+Common pain points – mortgages, post-secondary tuition, childcare, (and because this is a Conservative ad) petrochemicals – are explicitly name-checked.
+It is not negative, heavens no, Scheer professes to herald "hope for all."
 It is an entirely different beast from <a href="https://youtu.be/wgY0TFvLBgM" target="_blank">the pre-writ ads</a>, with their uneasy pacing, uninspiring backdrops, meek platitude-heavy, and detail-weak presentation.
 (If I were Andrew Scheer, and I made that ad, I could not muster the courage to look into the camera, either.)
 And the early writ period advertising…

 <div class="ytcontainer"><iframe src="https://www.youtube.com/embed/MHFnAExPAd0?rel=0&controls=1&showinfo=0&modestbranding=1" frameborder="0" allowfullscreen class="ytvideo"></iframe></div>